junxit/us-congress-bills-117/metadata.md

 - 2022-03-07 — Mrs. Demings moved to suspend the rules and pass the bill, as amended.
 - 2022-03-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 390 - 33 (Roll no. 58). (text: CR H1308-1309)
 - 2022-03-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 390 - 33 (Roll no. 58).(text: CR H1308-1309)
+- 2022-03-08 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.